How We Test

 Hydrodynamic Flume - Flow Visualization

 Since wind noise is created by air flow, we need to understand the aerodynamics of air flowing around a cyclist's head, and the impact on that air flow when using Cat-Ears.
 Visualizing air flow, especially when looking for very localized turbulence, is difficult.
 However, air and water are both fluids and at low speeds their behaviors are essentially the same.
 Thus it is possible to do 'aerodynamic testing' using water, and observe those flows in great detail.

-We designed and built a water tunnel - otherwise known as a hydrodynamic flume - to meet Cat-Ears unique test requirements.
+We designed and built a water tunnel - otherwise known as a hydrodynamic flume - to meet our unique test requirements.
 The test chamber is large enough to hold a 'slice' from one of our simulated heads.
 We can pump water through it to reach an air speed equivalent of 15 MPH.
 We inject fluorescein dye into the flow and illuminate it with LED and laser ultra-violet lamps.
 We then capture high-resolution videos and photographs, allowing us to see differences in turbulent flow patterns as we design changes to our products.